GMPavanLab/dynsight/docs/source/onion.rst

   onion_multi_smooth <_autosummary/dynsight.onion.onion_multi_smooth.rst>
   OnionMultiSmooth <_autosummary/dynsight.onion.OnionMultiSmooth.rst>

-avoids the signals' segmentation which was present in the original implementation (the one described in the PNAS paper).
-With this version, the clasters are guaranteed to be stable for at least ∆t frames, bu there is no segmentation of the time-series in consecutive windows.
+avoids the signals' segmentation which was present in the original implementation (the one described in the `PNAS paper <https://doi.org/10.1073/pnas.2403771121>`_).
+With this version, the clusters are guaranteed to be stable for at least ∆t frames, but there is no segmentation of the time-series in consecutive windows.
 This avoids the excessive growth of unclassified data points when increasing ∆t, and helps to have a more precise estimate of the physical timescales within the time-series.

 The original implementation, instead, use the segmentation of the time-series into consecutive windows of length ∆t, which are then clustered individially.
 It is called with these functions and classes: